ttt9912/kotlin-playground/Kotlin Book.md

 ### Java:

 - File: `/geometry/shapes/Rectangle.java`
     - 1 file = 1 class
 - Package: `geometry.shapes`

 ### Kotlin:

 - File: `/geometry/shapes.kt`
     - 1 file can contain multiple classes
 - Package: `geometry.shapes`

 # Enums

 - Declared using `enum class`
 - `enum` is a **soft keyword**.
 It can also be used as variable name etc.

 # When

 Replacement of the `switch` construct

 # Smart casts

+If you check the variable for a certain type (using `is`), you don’t need to cast it afterward.

+# Iterations

+### While loop

+- Do-while loop
+- While with labels

+### For loop

+- Iterate over **range**
+- Iterate over list
+- Iterate over list with index
+- Iterate over map